-A foreign company branch can be registered via BizFile upon the approval of its name.
+A branch of a foreign company can be registered via BizFile+ using SingPass or CorpPass upon the approval of its name.

-A foreign company is usually incorporated within 15 minutes after the registration fee is paid.
+The application is usually processed within 15 minutes after the name application fee is paid.

-However, it may take between 14 days to 2 months if the application needs to be referred to other authorities for approval or review.
-For example, if the intention of the foreign company is to carry out activities involving the setting up of a private school, the application will be referred to the Ministry of Education.
+It may take between 14 days to 2 months if the application needs to be referred to another agency for approval or review.
+For example, if the intention of the branch of a foreign company is to carry out activities involving the setting up of a private school, the application will be referred to the Ministry of Education.

 For more information on the different referral authorities, please access this link: Referral Authorities

 The branch of a foreign company may commence business once it is registered with ACRA.
 This is on condition that the branch does not require any licences/approvals from other government agencies in order to carry out the business activities.

 Company name reservation

 An approved company name will be reserved for 120 days from the date of name approval.
 No further extension of name reservation period is allowed.

 The directors, authorised representatives and other company officers may report an alternate address with the Registrar at a fee of $40.
 The alternate address must be located in the same jurisdiction as the individual’s residential address.
 Therefore if the officer is locally resident, his alternate address cannot be a foreign address.
 The alternate address cannot be a P.O.
 Box address and must be an address where the person can be contacted.